Lyke Wake Walk: Lyke Wake Clubs

 The first Lyke Wake Club was formed immediately on completion of the first crossing.
 Those completing the first crossing were its foundation members.

 The walk takes its name from the "Lyke-Wake Dirge", probably Yorkshire's oldest surviving dialect verse, which is about watching over the wake of the corpse (lyke).
 Cowley proposed linking the walk and the dirge before the first crossing had been completed.
 The song tells of the soul's passage through the afterlife.
-The walk does not follow a corpse road, although it has been suggested it does, though there is no historical or archaeological evidence for it.
+The walk does not follow a specific corpse road, although it has been suggested it does, though there is no historical or archaeological evidence for it.
 The physical challenge, possibility of bad weather and difficult conditions make the dirge an appropriate club song.

 The club established its own culture and developed traditions based around the dirge, aspects of Cleveland history, superstitions and folklore, and rituals associated with suffering, death, funerals and the after-life that are broadly Yorkshire, northern English and Christian in character, with an acknowledgement of local folklore and the pagan forebears who originally inhabited the moorlands.
 Club meetings were termed "wakes" and the club badge was coffin shaped and decorated with the Ordnance Survey symbol for a tumulus (burial mound), many of which are found along the route.
 Its culture is of solemnity regarding issues of ritual, folklore and mortality but with light-hearted aspects relating to the self-inflicted suffering of participants undertaking the 40 mi walk.
 Club membership was/is granted on submission of a written report of a successful crossing and entitles successful walkers to a membership card in the form of a black-edged condolence card bearing the club crest, a black coffin.
 Many crossing reports are humorous and in various forms including prose, poetry, maps, post-mortem reports, last wills and testaments, plays, etc., some of which are quoted in the many editions of Cowley's Lyke Wake Walk book and in a separate volume devoted to literature and artwork contributed by members.
 Female members are termed "Witches", males are "Dirgers".